vivinano/MudaeAutoBot/README.md

 Lately I have been getting alot of **Issues** that is not based on problems with the bot but they regard `Python Enviroment Errors` I.E `discum module not found`/`discum not installed properly` I have attempted to help many users that have had this problem but it is very time consuming.
 Python Enviroment issues are not a problem with the **BOT** but how one has installed python this varies from user to user.There are archived issues where a user has had a enviroment issue and they have resolved it you can use that as a reference.
 If these resources do not help there are plently of resources online to help you resolve your `Python Enviroment` Issue

+`FAQS`
++ CMD closes instantly - Open with IDLE and run it and i should give you the reason that it closed
++ JSON load error - https://jsonformatter.curiousconcept.com/# copy and paste your json file into the textbox and click validate

 **Future Issues opened that do NOT deal with a Error with the BOT will be labeled accordingly and closed**

 # MudaeAutoBot